A genus which is represented in a number of states, Olearia are a group of small shrubs with some large species.

 - Olearia axillaris is referred to as the ‘Coastal Daisy Bush’, native to Western Australia where it grows in sandy coastal soils.
 Requires similar conditions to thrive.

-- Olearia phlogopappa is the’ Dusky Daisy Bush’, deep pink flowers and on of the more widely used species in landscaping.
+- Olearia phlogopappa is the’ Dusky Daisy Bush’, deep white to pink or mauve/purple flowers and is one of the more widely used species in landscaping.
 Generally reaching around 1m in height.

 - Olearia lirata or ‘Snowy Daisy Bush’ which will grow to 5m.
 Larger lanceolate foliage and creamy white flowers.
 This species grows in the rainforest areas of Eastern Victoria, Southern New south Wales and Tasmania.
 It requires a deeper moist soil, will grow in dappled shade, although still requiring good drainage.